-SANTA BARBARA, Calif.
-(October 16th, 2017)–A broad coalition of businesses, community leaders and conservationists hailed the introduction today of a bill to protect forest, grass lands, and wild rivers across California’s Central Coast.
+Businesses, community leaders and conservationists from across the region hailed the introduction today of a bill to protect forest, grasslands, and wild rivers in California’s Central Coast.

-The Central Coast Heritage Protection Act is the first land conservation measure introduced by Representative Salud Carbajal (D-CA) and Senator Kamala Harris (D-CA).
-It is the product of years of discussion and negotiation involving business leaders, conservationists, elected officials, ranchers, mountain bikers, and other stakeholders interested in the use and well-being of these iconic lands.
-Former Rep. Lois Capps (D-CA) and former Senator Barbara Boxer (D-CA) previously sponsored a similar legislation.
+The Central Coast Heritage Protection Act, introduced by Representative Salud Carbajal (D-CA) and Senator Kamala Harris (D-CA), is the product of years of discussion and negotiation involving business leaders, conservationists, elected officials, ranchers, mountain bikers, and other stakeholders interested in the use and well-being of these iconic lands.

 Protected public lands enhance the quality of life for residents and attract visitors to the area.
 The Central Coast is a top tourist destination, home to world class restaurants and wineries, and iconic scenery, all of which yield clear benefits for the region's economy.